techidaily/site-facebook/source/_posts/terrifying-realities-in-metas-media-empire.md

  You might be surprised just how much information Meta is getting on you.

  As intrusive as this may seem, that's not the most frightening part.
-According to an investigative report by the[New York Times](https://www.nytimes.com/2018/12/18/technology/facebook-privacy.html) , Meta shares this invasive data with as many Big Tech members who care to ask for it.
+According to an investigative report by the [New York Times](https://www.nytimes.com/2018/12/18/technology/facebook-privacy.html) , Meta shares this invasive data with as many Big Tech members who care to ask for it.
 According to the report, in exchange for even more data, Meta gave out slices of its users' data to companies like Spotify, Netflix, and Amazon.
 Spotify even reportedly got access to user's message data—an outrageous privacy infraction by all standards.

 ## Stay Conscious of Meta's Influence